On-line Te Reo Māori Dictionary

 Travelling by means of - mā runga

-Pita and Mia are travelling by car.
+Niko and Hera are travelling by car.

 Travelling by means of - mā runga